Constantine

 Tree

-The tree is small to below medium size.
-It is at first moderately vigorous but with age becomes a slow grower.
-The form is spreading and open, with short, stout, curved branches.
-Twigs are moderately long, curved, and slender, with long internodes.
-The bark is brown with some olive-green coloring, lightly streaked with scarf-skin and pubescent near the tips.
-Lenticels are scattering, medium to small in size, oblong, and not raised.
-Buds are medium size, plump, obtuse, free, and slightly pubescent.
+Tree small to below medium size (Hedrick simply "small"), at first moderately vigorous but with age becomes a slow grower.
+Form spreading, open, with short, stout, curved branches.
+Twigs moderately long, curved, slender; internodes long.
+Bark brown with some olive-green, lightly streaked with scarf-skin; pubescent near tips.
+Lenticels scattering, medium to small, oblong, not raised.
+Buds medium size, plump, obtuse, free, slightly pubescent.
+[Twig, bark, lenticels, and bud details from Beach only; not given by Hedrick.]

-The trees are not as large as Alexander and may be planted more closely together.
-The variety is a reliable cropper, yielding good crops biennially or nearly annually.
+The trees are not so large as those of Alexander and may be planted more closely.
+Constantine is a reliable cropper, yielding good crops biennially or nearly annually.
+[Cropping details from Beach only.]

 Fruit

-Stem: Below medium to long in length, rather slender to moderately thick.
+Stem: Below medium to long, rather slender to moderately thick (Beach); medium to long, slender to thick (Hedrick).

-Cavity: Large, acuminate or acute, very deep, broad, and symmetrical.
-It is russeted with outspreading rays of greenish-russet.
+Cavity: Large, acuminate or acute (Beach: "acuminate or acute"; Hedrick: "acuminate"), very deep, broad, symmetrical, russeted and with outspreading rays of greenish-russet.

-Calyx: Medium to rather large, usually somewhat open.
-Lobes are medium in width and length, and acute.
-The calyx tube is long, wide, and funnel-shaped or conical.
-Stamens are median or below.
+Calyx: Medium to rather large, usually somewhat open (Beach); open (Hedrick).
+Lobes medium in width and length, acute.

-Basin: Narrow to medium in width, moderately deep to deep, abrupt, and smooth or slightly wrinkled.
+Basin: Narrow to medium in width (Beach); narrow (Hedrick).
+Moderately deep to deep (Beach; Hedrick omits depth).
+Abrupt, smooth or slightly wrinkled.

-Skin: Thick, tough, smooth, and waxy.
-The ground color is clear greenish-yellow or whitish, mottled and marbled with bright red over nearly the whole surface.
-Wide broken stripes of carmine radiate from the cavity.
-The skin is overspread with thin bloom.
-Dots are whitish or pale russet.
-The prevailing effect is bright red.
+Skin: Thick, tough, smooth, waxy.
+Color clear greenish-yellow or whitish (Beach), greenish-yellow (Hedrick), mottled, marbled and blushed with bright red over nearly the whole surface, with wide broken stripes of carmine radiating from the cavity, overspread with thin bloom.
+Dots whitish or pale russet.
+Prevailing effect bright red.

-Core: Medium size, somewhat abaxile.
-Cells are open or partly closed.
-Core lines are somewhat clasping.
-Carpels are broadly ovate or approaching cordate, and emarginate.
+Core: Medium size, somewhat abaxile (Beach); abaxile (Hedrick).
+Cells open or partly closed (Beach); open or closed (Hedrick).
+Core lines somewhat clasping (Beach); clasping (Hedrick).
+Carpels broadly ovate or approaching cordate, emarginate.

-Seeds: Medium or below in size, moderately wide, short, thick, plump, obtuse, and dark brown.
+Seeds: Medium or below in size (Beach); medium in size (Hedrick).
+Moderately wide, short, thick, plump, obtuse, dark brown.

-The season is late September to November.
-As grown at the New York Station, the fruit begins to ripen about a week later than Alexander and continues longer in season.
+Late September to November.
+Ripens about a week later than Alexander and continues longer in season.

 Book Sources